(close)

 Terminal Moraine (1980)

-Whether it was a coincidence or shared circumstances, the Clifton Hill Community Music Centre (CHCMC) came about just as punk’s attitude of ‘just do it’ coupled with emerging postmodern sensibilities, which saw audiences and art makers coalescing in spaces that ignored the mainstream’s own alternative venues.
-While CHCMC began as a community oriented music venue, it wasn’t long before this gave way to political, philosophical and creative energies that revealed new creative pathways that artists could take at CHCMC during its five or so years of activity.
+Whether it was a coincidence or shared circumstances, the Clifton Hill Community Music Centre (CHCMC) emerged just as punk’s ‘just do it’ attitude coupled with emerging postmodern sensibilities, which, among other things, had art-makers coalescing in new spaces that ignored the mainstream’s own alternative venues.
+Although CHCMC began as a community-oriented music venue, it soon gave way to new creative, political, and philosophical pathways that artists developed and explored during its five or so years of activity.
 I hope that this site will be used by both researchers and casual listeners to unpack specific works, potentially revealing their significance to experimental art practice in Australia.

 In the late 1970s and early 1980s, a notable shift occurred as institutionalised culture began to lose its dominant grip while universities underwent corporatisation.
-Concurrently, popular culture, once looked down upon within the arts, was gaining a new legitimacy, recognised as a entangled rich field to explore.
-For some of us, somewhat unskilled and disillusioned with mainstream music practices, a creative gap opened up that we could fill by exploring music-making, uncovering novel concepts, and experimenting with new methods that embraced our varying levels of competence.
+Concurrently, popular culture, once looked down upon within the arts, gained new legitimacy and was recognized as a rich and entangled field to explore.
+For some of us, unskilled in traditional art-making and disillusioned with mainstream music practices, a creative gap opened that we could fill by exploring music-making, sound, and performance; uncovering novel concepts; and experimenting with new methods that embraced our varying levels of competence.

-Melbourne is a big music town, and back in the late 70s and early 80s, CHCMC emerged as a space where experiments and shifts in cultural discourse could play-out, performatively and audibly, in the margins of the mainstream, to a small, growing audience.
-The Centre provided a safe space for emerging artists and temporal art-making outside commercial and academic expectations.
+Melbourne is a big music town, and back in the late ’70s and early ’80s, CHCMC emerged as a space on the margins of the mainstream where experiments and shifts in cultural discourse played out, both performatively and audibly, to a small but growing audience.
+The Centre provided a safe space for emerging artists and their temporal art-making that didn’t fit commercial and academic expectations.

 Artworks performed at CHCMC were wide ranging in scope, primarily involving music, but also performance, film, video and installation.
 These works de-emphasised traditional ideals of craft, expression and musicianship; moreover the artworks often critically commented on the dominant channels of production and cultural framings that were seen as pervasive in mainstream culture.

 It could be argued that at CHCMC, an Australian experimental aesthetic emerged—one that ceased to merely replicate American and European ideas and trends.
-Instead, expressive forms began to reflect local experiences and themes, and also had room for different approaches.
-This included the continued expounding of modernist counter-culture methods, but also began to embrace active deconstructions of what some artists saw as pervasive modernist tropes.
+Instead, expressive forms began to reflect local experiences and themes, and had room for different approaches that included for some artists the pursuit of modernist counter-culture methods, while at the same time there were performances that deconstructed what some artists saw as pervasive modernist tropes.

 As I now see it, CHCMC was a site where postmodernism 1 emerged in Australian art practice, although none of us were familiar with the term at that time.
-Initially evident among younger performers, including my own generation, this emergence involved both intuitive and deliberate deconstructions of modernist artistic and cultural methods and aesthetics, occasionally challenging the approaches of older CHCMC artists who’s creative pathways were informed by a counter-culture practice that were informed more strongly by modernist methods.
-Revisiting all the works within this archive today, I find them all intriguing, making it challenging to distinguish between these two creative philosophies, plus, I recognise influences in my own music from older composers like Warren Burt.
-But I feel it is still worth acknowledging that different creative ontologies, rubbed up against each other at CHCMC and created some creative friction.
+Initially evident among younger performers, including my own generation, this emergence involved both intuitive and deliberate deconstructions of modernist artistic and cultural methods and aesthetics, occasionally challenging the approaches of older CHCMC artists who’s creative pathways were informed by a counter-culture practice that still drew on modernist methods.
+Revisiting all the works within this archive today, I find them all intriguing, making it challenging now for the visitor to distinguish between these two creative philosophies.
+I also recognise influences in my own music from older composers like Warren Burt.
+But it is still worth acknowledging that as these different creative ontologies rubbed up against each other at CHCMC it created a creative friction that was ultimately productive for all.

 My memories of this time also include non-sonic aspects of CHCMC’s creative milieu, which were still important: what we spoke about, how different people dressed, and all the different styles, methods and interests we all brought to CHCMC.

 And so, for the keen listener, these recordings capture a dialectic of aesthetics, derived through modern and postmodern creative methods and through framings that were variously expressed through the music, performance, film and video.
-For example, the slightly older composers tended to experiment with inner musical structures and processes, while us younger composers concerned ourselves with external structures, such as the spectacle of performance.
+For example, the slightly older composers tended to experiment with inner musical structures and processes, while us younger composers concerned themselves with external structures, such musical context and the spectacle of performance.

 It was a busy time.
 New works were being created each week, often in response to what other artists had presented the week before.
 Themes and ideas were explored directly through the act of making and presenting music, films and performance, with discourses that reflected certain philosophical precedents at the time – Marxism, the French New Wave, semiotics, structuralism.
 Some artists referenced contemporary American thinkers or experimented with novel musical and sonic concepts and structures, uncovering new aesthetic outcomes.
 For example, there was the use of multiple cassette recorders by some artists to layer up sounds in a process that gradually transformed simple recorded utterances into dense, distorted and evocative soundscape (Graeme Davis, Plastic Platypus, Ernie Althoff), or the deployment of novel tunings and pitch sets (Warren Burt).
 Some performers applied film theory that, at the time, was being being taught at La Trobe University and at Melbourne State College (Phillip Brophy, Adrian Martin, Robert Goodge Goodge, David Chesworth, Rolando Caputo).
 Other performer were influenced directly by the artists who performing before them at CHCMC.

-All this was taking place within a world that was still analogue, where tapes took time to rewind and where musical works and performances often emerged slowly over long timescales, and where cheap super-8 film’s grainy chemically derived images evoked a blurry aesthetic that now appears so quaint and old.
-Sound Art hadn’t yet emerged as a term or a distinct discipline.
+All this was taking place within a world that was still very analogue; where tapes took time to rewind and musical works and performances often emerged slowly over long timescales, and where cheap super-8 film’s grainy images evoked a visual aesthetic that within just a few years appeared quaint and old in comparison with digital images.
+Sound Art hadn’t yet emerged as a distinct discipline or even as a term.
 There was no internet, mobile phones, nor social media to disseminate what was taking place at CHCMC.
 Instead, the mainstream and alternative rock press maintained its full control, while public radio stations were just getting a foothold.
 Some journalists harboured suspicions about CHCMC’s off the grid activities: its motives and critical attitudes.
-Amongst all this, there was a growing awareness that this world and creative milieu would soon be swamped by the incoming tidal wave of digital technology.
+Amongst all this, I remember that there was a growing awareness that this world and creative milieu would soon be swamped by the incoming tidal wave of digital technology.
 It was difficult then to picture how this would affect us and how it would forever transform the fidelity of the mediascape, our methods and our creative pathways.

-Ernie’s cassettes had been silently resting on a shelf for over 40 years until recently when they were transferred and organized into a digital archive for this site The cassette transfers were made by John Campbell who was also a performer at CHCMC (and who initially uncovered the availability of the Organ Factory and its potential as a community space).
-I have done some restoration work on the recordings including compiling recordings of single events that Ernie spread across several tapes, filling in any available space.
+The cassettes Ernie recorded had been silently resting on a shelf for over 40 years until 2020/21 when they were transferred and organised into a digital archive for this site The cassette transfers were made by John Campbell, who was also a performer at CHCMC (and who initially uncovered the availability of the Organ Factory and its potential as a community space).
+I have done some restoration work on the recordings including compiling recordings of single events that Ernie spread across several tapes in order to fill up any available space.

 This site also includes the distinctive performance season posters designed by Philip Brophy and Ernie Althoff and copies of the New Music magazine (1978–81) edited and published by Philip Brophy and myself that contain reviews of performances followed by discussions with the artists who respond to the reviews.
-Also included are three earlier publications of The New Music Newspaper (1976–77) edited and published by Warren Burt and Les Gilbert.
+Also included are three earlier publications of The New Music Newspaper (1976–77) edited and published by Warren Burt and Les Gilbert (clicking on the cover images of the publication will reveal their content).
 You will also find photos and ephemera associated with CHCMC.
-There weren’t many photographs taken at CHCMC, as it was not the done thing as it was considered indulgent to think that one’s contribution should be preserved beyond the performance.
+There weren’t many photographs taken at CHCMC, as it was considered indulgent by some of us to think that one’s contribution should be preserved beyond the performance.
 In retrospect we are thankful that some photos were taken and recording were made.
-We are fortunate that photographer and CHCMC performer Jane Joyce took a range of shots that now appear throughout the site, as did members of →↑→.
+We are fortunate that photographer and CHCMC performer Jane Joyce took a range of shots that now appear throughout the site, as did members of →↑→ and myself.
 Other photographs are being be added as they come to light.

 CHCMC Performers are encouraged to send in information and clarifications and to flesh out their own biogs.
 If any of you have recordings of CHCMC performances that we have missed then please us know.